 For almost 150 years, UC has expanded the horizons of what we know about ourselves and our world.
 Our campuses are routinely ranked among the best in the world, but our reach extends beyond campus borders.

 Our students, faculty, staff and alumni exchange ideas, make advancements and unlock the secrets and mysteries of the universe every day.
 They engage with their local governments, serve California schools, protect the environment and push the boundaries of space.

 Education and research as pioneering as California itself

 From all backgrounds, ethnicities and incomes, UC attracts the best and brightest.
 UC undergraduates come from all over California, and they work hard to make it to college.
-In fact, over 40 percent of UC student come from low-income families.
+In fact, 37 percent of UC students come from low-income families.

 UC's faculty are the drivers behind innovations in biotechnology, computer science, art and architecture — and they bring that knowledge, that greatness, directly to the classroom.